 16. Changes to this agreement

 Agreeing to this section means that in the future if this document is going to be changed in any way, then both parties must agree to it in writing.
 There’s nothing to fill out here.

 Everyone named in section one, meaning all landlords and tenants in the agreement, must sign the document.

 This indicates that they’re agreeing to follow the terms laid out inside.
 Also, if both parties agree to it, this document can also be signed electronically.

 What can I add to my Ontario standard lease form?

 While we would not go so far as to say that it’s customizable, there are things you can add.

 Section 15 is called “Additional Terms” and you’ll find two boxes to tick.
-Basically, these boxes indicate if there are or aren’t any extra terms in the lease.
+Basically, these boxes indicate whether or not there are any additional terms to the lease.

-If they have decided to add any, then they will be added as an attachment like an extra sheet to the document.
+If they have decided to add any, these will be included as an attachment to the document.
 Examples can include things like:

 - How to use common spaces or amenities